-The FortiGate-100D, 600C and 800C have shared network interfaces support a 1GB SFP or 10/100/1000Base-T connection.
+The FortiGate-1000C module has 16 shared network interfaces that support a 1GB SFP or 10/100/1000Base-T connection.
 Only one of the shared interface pair can be used at any given time.
-The FortiGate-100D has 2 shared interfaces, the FortiGate-600C has 8 shared interfaces and the FortiGate-800C modules has 16 shared network interfaces.

-The FortiGate-600C and 800C modules also have 4 paired Bypass interfaces (WAN1/Port1 and WAN2/Port2).
+The FortiGate-1000C module also has 4 paired Bypass interfaces (WAN1/Port1 and WAN2/Port2).
 If bypass is enabled, these interfaces provide a physical bypass of the paired port if the module fails, hangs or power is lost.
 The bypass capability is only available if the module is configure for Transparent operation, not NAT operation.
 Use of the bypass capability is a non-FIPS approved service.